temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 Non-Retryable Errors = []
 ```

+The first step of the data pipeline checks if the status of the endpoint returns a 200 response, if it doesn't, it will raise an `Exception` error, otherwise, it will continue processing the post identifiers.
 The last step of the data pipeline returns the results, which will be processed in your `run_workflow.py` file.

 Now that you've defined the steps in your data pipeline, learn to create a Worker that will host the Workflow and Activities.